badsectorlabs/ludus/docs/docs/deployment-options/proxmox-lxc.md

 ### APT mirror or cache

 The Debian templates use netinst media, run a full package upgrade, and install packages from `deb.debian.org`.
-The Kali template installs its desktop and tools from Kali repositories.
-Prepare the exact distribution suites, components, and `amd64` packages referenced by the templates.
+The Kali installer uses `kali.download`, while the installed system uses `http.kali.org`; the latter normally redirects back to `kali.download`.
+Internal DNS must map both names to the complete Kali mirror.
+Mirror the signed `Contents-amd64` indexes as well as package indexes and packages.
+For `debmirror`, this requires `--getcontents`.

 An APT caching proxy must be populated before egress is removed.
 A cache miss is an Internet request and will fail.
 For predictable air-gapped operation, a